OWASP/www-project-mobile-app-security/tab_sponsorship.md

 ### God Mode Sponsor (USD 4,000 / 5 Available)

-Large company logo in the “God mode sponsors” section on project website and Github Large company logo on the sponsors page of the printed and ebook versions 20 Paperback Books
+- Large company logo in the “God mode sponsors” section on project website and Github.
+- Large company logo on the sponsors page of the printed and ebook versions.
+- 20 Paperback Books.

 ## Book a package